open-campaign-logger/generator-library/GeneratorGuide.md

 It is also possible to define additional properties in the JSON files.
 However, it is recommended to stick to the properties defined above.
 This way it is easier to automatically categorize the tables, for example.

 Also tables can use these metadata properties, such as an *explanation* to add notes specific to a particular subtable.
 These metadata properties are completely optional.

+This example from the direction table contains a note explaining why the called subtables are named as they are:

+    {
+      "name": "rare",
+      "explanation": "Rare compass direction systems.",
+      "note": "A table name cannot begin with a number!", "entries": [
+        "{sixteen winds}",
+        "{thirtytwo winds}"
+      ]
+    },

 **Note**: If a metadata property is not necessary for a file, either leave that property out, or leave its value field empty.
 For example, if your table has no bugs, do not fill the *bugs* property with "none known".
 Just leave it empty.
 Keeping unnecessary fields empty makes it easier to automatically find tables that need debugging, for example.